JudeYu99/Undergraduate_Thesis/README.md

-# Undergraduate_Thesis
+# Undergraduate Thesis Materials
-Collection of undergraduate thesis materials.
+This repository is delicated for a collection of undergraduate thesis realated materials.